Working Out But Not Losing Weight? Here Are 9 Reasons Why—and What You Can Do About It

 Tip: Federal guidelines for physical activity suggest that adults do strength training, focusing on all major muscle groups, two or more days a week.

 You’re not lifting weights

-This one goes hand in hand with #3.
+This one goes hand in hand with number 4.
 I'm not saying you can't or shouldn’t do cardio.
 If you love to run or bike for reasons other than losing weight, then by all means don’t stop.
-But if your primary goal is fat loss, there are other forms of exercise that give a much better bang for your buck.
-The best way to lose weight and build lean muscle by doing some form of strength training in addition to your cardio.
+But if you’re working out but not losing weight and your primary goal is fat loss, there are other forms of exercise that give a much better bang for your buck.
+The best way to lose weight and build lean muscle is by doing some form of strength training in addition to your cardio.
 The more muscle tone your body has, the more fat you'll burn.

 You're not working hard enough

 There's no exact equation to working out and eating healthy—it’s a matter of trial and error, finding out what works specifically for your body.
 And more time spent in the gym doesn't always equal a more fit person.
 Unless you’re an athlete, body builder, or a marathoner-in-training, the average person shouldn't be working out more than an hour a day.

 Your workouts should be intensity-dependent, not time-dependent.
 Keep this fact in mind: the harder you work, the shorter your workout time may need to be.